-In the computation of TTMA-DU, a mixup is performed with the same number of sampled data from all classes to apply unbiased perturbation to the test data.
-However, this raises the question of how the uncertainty measures appear and which information they can provide when they are based on the test data perturbed only by a mixup with the training data of a specific class.
-We refer to this as \textit{TTMA class-dependent uncertainty (TTMA-CDU.)} To address this, the proposed method for estimating TTMA-CDU involves three steps: (1) Test data augmentation with mixup, (2) mixup label prediction and test label inference, and (3) TTMA-CDU estimation.
-The pipeline of the proposed TTMA-CDU estimation method is summarized in Fig.~\ref{fig:method_cdu}.
+In the computation of TTMA-DU, mixup is performed with the equal number of sampled data from all classes to apply unbiased perturbation to the test data.
+However, this raises questions about how the uncertainty measures appear and which information they can provide when they are based on test data perturbed exclusively by mixup with the training data from a specific class.
+We refer to this as \textit{TTMA class-specific uncertainty (TTMA-CSU.)} To address this, the proposed method for estimating TTMA-CSU involves three steps: (1) Test data augmentation with mixup, (2) mixup label prediction and test label inference, and (3) TTMA-CSU estimation.
+The process of estimating TTMA-CSU is illustrated in Fig.~\ref{fig:method_cdu}.